Juliusolsson05/i18n_translate/README.md

 ## TODO

-1. Add so that you can write what key to start from
+1. ☐  Add so that you can write what key to start from
-2. Add so that DeepL is not used for sentances with less then 4 words, becuase DeepL is bad at straight word translation, use Google Cloud Translate for this instead.
+2. ☑  Add so that DeepL is not used for sentances with less then 4 words, becuase DeepL is bad at straight word translation, use Google Cloud Translate for this instead.
+3. ☑  Add a DeepL clean up mode for the translations that has already been made before the >4 word logic
+3. ☐  Add a CLI mode aswell